schlezes/vue-3-refs/README.md

 1.  use "ref" (singular) syntax as keyword for the element that you want access to: ie, ref="id=0"

-2.  use this.$refs to obtain the $refs element target: i.e., console.log(this.$refs) will log to the console the specific DOM element.
+2.  use this.$refs to obtain the $refs element target.

+3.  console.log(this.$refs) will log to the console the specific DOM element.

 Explained another way,